Nikolai Gogol: In music and film

 Gogol's oeuvre has also had an impact on Russia's non-literary culture, and his stories have been adapted numerous times into opera and film.
 The Russian composer Alfred Schnittke wrote the eight-part Gogol Suite as incidental music to The Government Inspector performed as a play, and Dmitri Shostakovich set The Nose as his first opera in 1928 – a peculiar choice of subject for what was meant to initiate the great tradition of Soviet opera.
 More recently, to celebrate the 200th anniversary of Gogol's birth in 1809, Vienna's renowned Theater an der Wien commissioned music and libretto for a full-length opera on the life of Gogol from Russian composer and writer Lera Auerbach.

 More than 135 films have been based on Gogol's work, the most recent being The Girl in the White Coat (2011).

 Legacy

 Gogol has been featured many times on Russian and Soviet postage stamps; he is also well represented on stamps worldwide.
 Several commemorative coins have been issued in the USSR and Russia.
 In 2009, the National Bank of Ukraine issued a commemorative coin dedicated to Gogol.
 Streets have been named after Gogol in various cities, including Moscow, Sofia, Lipetsk, Odesa, Myrhorod, Krasnodar, Vladimir, Vladivostok, Penza, Petrozavodsk, Riga, Bratislava, Belgrade, Harbin and many other towns and cities.

 Gogol is mentioned several times in Fyodor Dostoyevsky's Poor Folk and Crime and Punishment and Chekhov's The Seagull.

-Ryūnosuke Akutagawa considered Gogol along with Edgar Poe his favorite writers.
+Ryūnosuke Akutagawa considered Gogol along with Edgar Allan Poe his favorite writers.